 Since 2007 the National Domestic Biogas Program has targeted households with at least two cows to provide enough cow dung.

 Digesters have been based on a standard construction design using local materials.
-The financing mechanism for households incorporated a 50% government subsidy with the remaining generally being sourced through local credit institutions.
+The financing mechanism for households incorporated a 50% government subsidy with the remaining cost generally being met through local credit institutions.

 Scaling up biogas significantly will require considerable challenges to be overcome.

 Firstly, the technology needs to be improved in order to improve reliability.
 Secondly, affordability of systems needs to be addressed.
-At around \$400 per system, the installation of biogas systems requires considerable financial outlay which generally is beyond the means of many poor households.
-Thirdly, and perhaps most significantly, the potential of biogas depends on the number of households with at least two cows.
+At around \$400 per system, the installation of biogas systems requires a considerable financial outlay which generally is beyond the means of many poor households.

+Thirdly, and perhaps most significantly, the potential of biogas depends on the percentage of households that possess or are able to maintain at least two cows in order to generate enough cow dung to feed the digester.

-Despite the big number of households which have the potential to benefit from the national biogas program, the uptake is still low.
-This is due to the fact that most eligible households cannot afford the initial cost of digesters even after the huge government subsidy and there is limited technical knowhow in remote areas for the maintenance of the biogas systems.
+Despite the big number of households which fulfil these criteria and therefore have the potential to benefit from the national biogas program, the uptake is still low.

+This is due to the fact that most eligible households cannot afford the initial cost of digesters even after the huge government subsidy.
+Furthermore, there is limited technical knowhow in remote areas for the maintenance of the biogas systems.